-- Knockout Gas Mostly used by Parker, but accasionally also by criminals.
+- Knockout Gas: Mostly used by Parker, but occasionally also by criminals.

-- No One Could Survive That!
-Averted, any toyed with, as often opponents sending their henchmen against Parker get reassures 'we already got him - he just doesn't know it yet.')
+- No One Could Survive That!: Toyed with, as often opponents sending their henchmen against Parker get reassured tat 'we already got him - he just doesn't know it yet.')

 - Protagonist Title

 - Tap on the Head: Usually applied by Parker with the lead-filled handle of his umbrella.
 Opponents trying it on him had to work past The Hard Hat.

 - The Hard Hat: Butler Parker usually wore a bowler hat that was fortified with a steel inlay - both as a weapon and to prevent being knocked-out from behind.

 - Torture Always Works: Often used by the Butler and Lady Agatha, though they usually preferred psycholgical games to hard-handed orture.

 - Torture for Fun and Information: The mind games Parker uses on criminals aften qualify for this, as the rteaders clearly understand what's going on.

 - Tranquilizer Dart: delivered both through his blowgun umbrella, ballpoint pens with 'unnormal' fillings, needles hidden in the seats of his car etc.